felipecarrillo100/CatalogExplorerCustomExtensionsSamples/sample05/README.md

 https://developer.tomtom.com/search-api/documentation/search-service/points-of-interest-search

-<strong>HINT:</strong> You will use the hook `featureLayer.onFeatureSelect` to detect a point selected.
+<strong>HINT:</strong> You will use the hook `featureLayer.onFeatureSelect` to detect a point selected and define a new action called `Find Hospitals` and write the code required.

 <strong>HINT:</strong> You will require a new Data Transformer `data:transformers`